When one comes across a frameup

 - The Meeting Place Cannot Be Changed: Zheglov frames known thief Brick to get valuable information from him.

-- Similar to the Life On Mars example Alex does this in Ashes to Ashes again to prevent a future crime.
+- Alex does this in Ashes to Ashes again to prevent a future crime.
 Ray also does this and unlike Life On Mars no one criticizes it, but then this time they'd actually caught the guy red handed.

 - An odd partial example occurs in the made-for-TV A Slight Case of Murder.
 Partial because the detective a) is concerned, not with justice, but with revenge for an unrelated slight and b) is wrong about it being murder — Terry's first killing was accidental.